scaleway/ansible/README.md

 ## Included content

 * **Inventory**
-  * quantumsheep.scaleway.scaleway: dynamic inventory plugin for Scaleway's Instances, Elastic Metal and Apple Sillicon
+  * scaleway.scaleway.scaleway: dynamic inventory plugin for Scaleway's Instances, Elastic Metal and Apple Sillicon

 ## Using this collection